 Our first wind farm, Huxley Hill, was built on King Island in Bass Strait in 1998, it was the second commercial wind farm in Australia.
 Find out more about the role of wind in the integrated renewable power development on King Island >

 TasWind is a concept to develop a 200-turbine wind farm on King Island, and a high-voltage underwater cable across Bass Strait to connect to the national electricity market.
-Hydro Tasmania is currently investigating whether the TasWind project is feasible.
+Hydro Tasmania has announced it will not proceed with the TasWind project.
+Feasibility work has clearly indicated the project is not economically viable.
 Find out more >

 |Generating capacity||168.00 MW|